albertvisser/scripts/readme.rst

 **chmodrecursive**

     in copying my server trees from Windows the file permissions were fucked up.
-So i wrote this script to set them right.
+So I wrote this script to set them right.

 **doctree**